bnnm/wwiser/doc/WWISER.md

 Repeated banks may have the same IDs but different contents.
 For example a *music-switch* object in v1.0 may have 10 cases (10 `.txtp`), while v1.1 has 12 cases (12 `.txtp`), but the other way around could be possible. *wwiser* can only use either v1.0 or v1.1, but can't guess which *music-switch* is the newer/better one.

 By default it favors bigger banks first (usually v1.1) while still allowing both.
 This can be overridden to ignore repeated banks (first only, last only, biggest, etc) for fine tuning.
-In comple cases you may need to experiment and see if other mores make more `.txtp`.
+In complex cases you may need to experiment and see if other mores make more `.txtp`.
 There is nothing stopping tricky devs of reusing a bank ID with completely different contents though, so use with care.

 ## KNOWN ISSUES